 The Ipcress File (1965).
 Based on the novel by Len Deighton, starring Michael Caine as Harry Palmer, the “thinking man’s James Bond”.
 Palmer dodges bullets and battles bureaucracy while investigating the kidnapping and brainwashing of British scientists.
 A clever classic, drenched in sardonic wit.
 Caine played Palmer twice more in the ’60s (Funeral in Berlin, Billion Dollar Brain), and it became one of his signature roles.

 The Spy Who Came In From the Cold (1965).
-Also adapted from the James le Carré novel, this classic stars Richard Burton as a burnt-out, disillusioned British agent persuaded to pose as a defector in an attempt to sow disinformation.
+Adapted from the James le Carré novel, this classic stars Richard Burton as a burnt-out, disillusioned British agent persuaded to pose as a defector in an attempt to sow disinformation.
 Heavy on the atmosphere and cynicism, it neatly strips away the Bond-ian romanticism for a sobering look at the spy game.
 Burton’s performance earned him an Oscar nomination.

 The Quiller Memorandum (1966).
 Based on the novel by Adam Hall, adapted for the screen by none other than Harold Pinter.
 George Seagal makes an unlikely but compelling turn as a an agent sent to investigate a neo-Nazi organization, becoming little more than a hapless pawn in a shadow game between the two camps.
 Max von Sydow oozes menace as the villain, “Oktober”, and Sir Alec Guinness exudes prickly charm as his SIS contact.